 Fears and Perceptions

-Fear of mice and rats is one of the most common phobias people have, except maybe for spiders.
+Fear of mice and rats is one of the most common phobias people have, along with spiders.
 Musophobia (the fear of rodents) is more often than not a conditioned response to being startled as opposed to a real disorder.
 Of course, it doesn’t help that mice have consistently been used in the film industry to instill fear and revulsion in the audience.
 While folks like Walt Disney have made attempts to avenge the public perception of mice, you probably still don’t want to see one scurrying around your home.

-Economic Significance Of Rodents
+Economic Significance of Rodents

 Mice are quite the paradox.
 They are both a significant pest and highly beneficial to the economy in Tennessee.